Discover all the tax services we offer

 Whatever you do, don’t wait until the last minute to begin filing your tax documents.
 Get to work as soon as you receive the information you need to file (i.e., year-end financial statements).
 Filing early will help you beat the rush and give you extra time to seek professional assistance if you encounter any issues.

 The two primary revenue sources you will be taxed on as an expat in Kenya are capital gains and income.
 The capital gains tax is a flat rate of just 5%.
-Based on total earnings, the income tax rate varies between 10% and 30% in 5% increments.

-The taxable income brackets are as follows:
+The taxable income brackets for the 2023 tax year are as follows:

 The above figures are subject to change if the Kenyan government alters or modifies existing tax laws.
 Therefore, reviewing the most up-to-date tax brackets each year is essential.